Dosage Form: tablet

 Postmarketing Clinical Experience

-Central Nervous System: delirium; EEG abnormal; exacerbation of psychosis; myoclonus; overdose; paresthesia; possible mild cataplexy, and status epilepticus, and obsessive compulsive symptoms.
+Central Nervous System: delirium, cholinergic syndrome, EEG abnormal; exacerbation of psychosis, myoclonus, overdose, paresthesia, possible mild cataplexy, status epilepticus, and obsessive compulsive symptoms.

-Cardiovascular System: atrial or ventricular fibrillation and periorbital edema.
-Ventricular tachycardia, cardiac arrest, QT prolongation, and Torsades de Pointes.
+Cardiovascular System: atrial or ventricular fibrillation, myocardial infarction, ventricular tachycardia, cardiac arrest, QT interval prolongation, Torsades de Pointes, and periorbital edema.